 If the stepparent has not adopted his or her stepchildren, he or she may still be ordered to pay support.
 If the children resided with the stepparent as their primary place of residence, and the children depended on the stepparent for support, then the stepparent may be ordered to continue to support their stepchildren.

-If the children did live with their stepparent, the both the stepparent and the biological parent may have an obligation to financially support the children.
+If the children did live with their stepparent, then both the stepparent and the biological parent may have an obligation to financially support the children.
 During the divorce, incomes from both the stepparent and the biological parent will be used to support the children at least on a temporary basis.

 In most cases, a stepparent’s obligation to support his or her stepchildren will end with the divorce agreement is finalized.
 Once the divorce is complete, most stepparents will no longer owe child support.
 In some cases, this responsibility could be terminated earlier if the court finds good cause.